nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![EmailCommandSequenceDiagram.png](images/sam/EmailCommandSequenceDiagram.png)

 ### Add Session Feature
-The session feature is facilitated by the `Session` class which stores specific details of a tuition session with one student.
+Sessions in TutorBuddy is facilitated by the `Session` class which stores specific details of a tuition session with one student.
 Each session is composed within a `Student`, and a `Student` can have multiple `Session`s.